 Sabotaging Things In The Relationship Or Marriage

 Relationship Self-Sabotage, Destruction One of us may have a pattern of sabotaging things in our relationship, marriage unconsciously or even seeing ourselves doing this, yet feel unable to stop.
-We may test our partner to breaking point, be in touch with our dark side, attracted to destroying the relationship, maybe through preempting our own fear of rejection, abandonment by rejecting them first.
+We may test our partner to breaking point, be in touch with our dark side, attracted to destroying the relationship, maybe through pre-empting our own fear of loss, rejection, abandonment by rejecting them first (see also Relationship Fears, Fears In Our Relationship, Marriage).
 Some of us come to relationship counselling to look at the roles we take in our relationships and maybe explore ways how we may personally sabotage things.
 Some of us may try to fix things, please our partner, or attack, as a way of sabotaging intimacy.
-We may have fallen into habits that seem out of our control, where we end up sabotaging our relationship or marriage, yet not know why we do this.
+We may have fallen into habits that seem out of our control, where we end up sabotaging our relationship or marriage, yet not know why we do this (see also Repetition Compulsion).
 We may have powerful emotions towards our partner, which we can't bear.
 Yet these emotions are inside us, and many of them have nothing to do with our partner.
 (Some of our emotions, motivations, may be unconscious.)
 In our sabotaging behaviour, we may for example adopt opposite feelings, behaviours and impulses to the ones we intended.
 Somehow anxious inside, we may for example push away people closest to us, or deflect from intimacy.
 We can act towards our partner in the same way we would treat our worst enemy.
 Struggling to find or express love to our partner, or to acknowledge how important our partner is to us, rather than express this appreciation or love, we would prefer to hide it, fight, withdraw, do anything to avoid our anxiety of not having our partner around.
 We may not be able to believe we are loved or can love, and may find sabotaging ways to destroy love.
 Some of us may hurt or provoke or partner, testing them (e.g. if they still love us or would leave us - even trying to make them leave us).
 Fearing commitment, although we don't want our relationship or marriage to be destroyed, a part of us may also want to destroy it.
 This may also point to a fear of love, struggles of how to deal with rejection.
-Love may be elusive for us, and we may sabotage things further.
+Love may be elusive for us, and we may sabotage things very early in our relationship.

 Relationship Counselling London, Pre-Marriage Counselling, Premarital Counselling, Premarriage Therapy, Commitment Therapy - abandonment issues, fear of abandonment

-Pre-Marriage Counselling We may worry about whether to get engaged to our partner.
+Living Together, Committing Ourself To Our Partner, Pre-Nuptial Counselling, Pre-Marriage Counselling Choosing to share our life with someone, maybe considering getting married is a big decision and thinking through what it means to be a partnership, cohabit, commit to one another may be important for us.
+(We may worry about whether to get engaged to our partner.
 Our engagement concerns may also be metaphorical, connected to how engaged, connected we are with ourself and with our partner.
-Some of us may have pre-marital concerns or whether or not to commit to the relationship.
-Anxious, we may have second thoughts (see also Our Internal World).
+Some of us may have pre-marital concerns or whether or not to commit to the relationship - see also Nurturing Or Ending The Relationship).
+Anxious, we may have second thoughts (see also How To Stop Procrastinating - Our Internal World).
 We may be questioning if we are compatible or incompatible with our partner, or believing that by marrying our problems will disappear.
 Can we fully accept our partner as they are, that we are unable to change them?
-Others can be understandably nervous, or have concerns about getting married, and may want to use the marriage counselling and premarital counselling as a soundboard to discuss and review these in more detail.
-It may be important to find time with our prospective partner, discussing beliefs, intentions, expectations of a shared future together, ambitions and dreams, values, attitudes to certain things - including money and bread-winning, whether children are wanted, how they would be raised.
+(Others can be understandably nervous, or have concerns about getting married, and may want to use the marriage counselling and premarital counselling as a soundboard to discuss and review these in more detail.)
+It may be important to find time with our prospective partner, discussing beliefs, intentions, expectations of a shared future together (see also Towards Making The Relationship Or Marriage Work), ambitions and dreams, values, attitudes to certain things - including money and bread-winning, whether children are wanted, how they would be raised.
 (See also Relationship Expectations, Disappointments, Hurt, Attitudes & Roles)

 - What it means to lose our single life